pcraig3/usc-clubs/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.4.0 =
+* Renaming everything.
+Hopefully it all still works.
+* Making it not work comes later.

 = 1.3.0 =
 * Styled my dynamic pages, added the flag object, fontawesome icons, and linked everything together.